-One thing is certain: I love economics [Obviously!] and the saying “monkey kno fine but im mama like am” (which implies that a mother will love her child regardless of how ugly the child is) can pretty much describe my feelings towards ‘economics’ most days.
+One thing is certain: I love economics [Obviously! being in my final year of undergrad and all] and the saying “monkey kno fine but im mama like am” (which implies that a mother will love her child regardless of how ugly the child is) can pretty much describe my feelings towards ‘economics’ most days.

 The issue is I can never seem to understand why a discipline that prides itself on solving problems can try to do so under the most ridiculous and dare I say, stupid assumptions.
 Probably one of the most laughable ones will be the assumption of rationality that mostly steers the thinking of [you won’t believe it but] a whole school of economics and economists.